On the Convergence Time of Dual Subgradient Methods for Strongly Convex Programs: Introduction

-The drift-plus-penalty algorithm is a first-order method and often yields distributed implementations when the objective and constraint functions are separable.
-A lot of literature focuses on the convergence time of first-order methods to an $\epsilon$-optimal solution.
+A lot of literature focuses on the convergence time of dual subgradient methods to an $\epsilon$-approximiate solution.
 For general convex programs in the form of \eqref{eq:program-objective}-\eqref{eq:program-set-constraint}, where the objective function$f(\mathbf{x})$ is convex but not necessarily strongly convex, the convergence time of the drift-plus-penalty algorithm is shown to be $O(\frac{1}{\epsilon^2})$ in \cite{Neely05DCDIS,Neely14Arxiv_ConvergenceTime}.
 A similar $O(\frac{1}{\epsilon^2})$ convergence time of the dual subgradient algorithm with the averaged primal sequence is shown in \cite{Nedic09}.
 A recent work \cite{Sucha14CDC} shows that the convergence time of the drift-plus-penalty algorithm is $O(\frac{1}{\epsilon})$ if the dual function is locally polyhedral and the convergence time is $O(\frac{1}{\epsilon^{3/2}})$ if the dual function is locally quadratic.
-For a special class of strongly convex programs in the form of \eqref{eq:program-objective}-\eqref{eq:program-set-constraint}, where $f(\mathbf{x})$ is second-order differentiable and strongly convex and $g_k(\mathbf{x}), \forall k\in\{1,2,\ldots,m\}$ are second-order differentiable and have bounded Jacobians\footnote{Note that bounded Jacobians imply Lipschitz continuity.}, the convergence time of the dual subgradient algorithm is shown to be $O(\frac{1}{\epsilon})$ in \cite{Necoara14TAC}.
+For a special class of strongly convex programs in the form of \eqref{eq:program-objective}-\eqref{eq:program-set-constraint}, where $f(\mathbf{x})$ is second-order differentiable and strongly convex and $g_k(\mathbf{x}), \forall k\in\{1,2,\ldots,m\}$ are second-order differentiable and have bounded Jacobians, the convergence time of the dual subgradient algorithm is shown to be $O(\frac{1}{\epsilon})$ in \cite{Necoara14TAC}.

+Note that convex program \eqref{eq:program-objective}-\eqref{eq:program-set-constraint} with second order differentiable $f(\mathbf{x})$ and $g_k(\mathbf{x}), k\in\{1,2,\ldots,m\}$ in general can be solved via interior point methods with linear convergence time.
+However, to achieve good convergence time in practice, the barrier parameters must be scaled carefully and the computation complexity associated with each iteration can be high.
+In contrast, the dual subgradient algorithm is a Lagrangian dual method and can yield distributed implementations with low computation complexity when the objective and constraint functions are separable.